beaumanvienna/vulkan/README.md

 Features:

 - A Vulkan renderer with support for 2D and 3D scenes
-- Supporting for the 3D file formats Obj Wavefront and glTF
+- Support for the 3D file formats Obj Wavefront and glTF
-- Physically-based lighting, materials based on the roughness-metallic workflow, normal mapping
+- Physically-based rendering (PBR), materials based on Blender's roughness-metallic workflow, normal mapping
 - Point lights, directional lights with shadows, and deferred shading
 - Scene management with scene descriptions, background loading, scene saving, and attachable scripts
 - Sound support and desktop volume settings (Linux only)